zominy/bash-cybersecurity-course/Module 2: Navigating Like a Pro - Filesystems & Permissions/tutorial.md

 Begin with `cd` to go back home and clear the terminal.

-We will be using a new command to create an emtpy file like so:
+We will be using a new command to create an empty file like so:
 ```bash
 touch newfile.txt
 ```